LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 on the wrong path and it's probably better to do something about it an try to generalize or wrap that code.
-In this case a class it's a good solution, because, among other things, we no longer need to type the arguments again and again, and can simply define those as class attributes.
+In this case a class it's a good solution, because, among other things, we no longer need to type the arguments again and again, and can simply define those as instance attributes.

 ```python
 class Normal: